raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 With Session Signaling, in contrast, there is no compelling motivation to pack multiple operations into a single message for efficiency reasons.
-Each Session Signaling operation is communicated in its own separate DNS message, and the transport protocol can take care of packing those separate DNS messages into a single IP packet if appropriate.
+Each Session Signaling operation is communicated in its own separate DNS message, and the transport protocol can take care of packing separate DNS messages into a single IP packet if appropriate.
 For example, TCP can pack multiple small DNS messages into a single TCP segment.
-The RCODE in the response message indicates the success or failure of the operation.
+The RCODE in each response message indicates the success or failure of the operation in question.

 It should be noted that the message format for Session Signaling operations (see {{format}}) differs from the DNS packet format used for